 viii.
 All councils and committees with the exception of the Council on Reviews, the Educational Affairs Committee, the Faculty Council, the Strategy Committee, the Resources Committee, and the Appeals Council, may have student members.
 Student members will be chosen as determined by the Community Council.
 The number of students, if any, for each committee, and the condition of membership, whether voting or non-voting, will be set by the faculty.
 No later than the March plenary session of the faculty, the Faculty Council, in its role as the Committee on Committees, will make recommendations regarding changes in composition and function of any committee for the following academic year.

 a.
 Section 1

-Proposed amendments to these Rules and Procedures will be initiated at a regular faculty meeting.
+Proposed amendments to these Rules and Procedures, with the exception of changes in the scheduling of meetings that are described herein, will be initiated at a regular plenary session of the faculty.

 b.
 Section 2

-Any such proposed amendment, if supported by at least 10 voting members, will then be referred to the divisions for discussion prior to the next faculty meeting.
+Any such proposed amendment, if supported by at least twenty voting members, will then be referred to small group meetings for discussion prior to the next plenary session of the faculty.

 c.
 Section 3

-Notice of such proposed amendment will be included in the notice of the next regular faculty meeting and may there be adopted by a vote comprising at least a two-thirds majority of those present, provided at least a quorum is in attendance.
+Notice of such proposed amendment will be included in the notice of the next plenary session of the faculty, and may there be adopted by a vote comprising at least a two-thirds majority of those present, provided at least a quorum is in attendance.